-- Proposal 7 The Pemberton Freshwater Research Centre should be the primary source of fish for recreational stocking purposes and disease tested to the satisfaction of the Department of Fisheries' Senior Fish Pathologist prior to release. - Proposal 8 If fish are required to be stocked from locations other than the Pemberton Freshwater Research Centre, they must be from a licensed hatchery, disease tested to the satisfaction of the Department of Fisheries' Senior Fish Pathologist, and shall be assessed on a case-by-case basis, through the translocation risk assessment process. - Proposal 9 Applications to import brown or rainbow trout from other states will be considered on a case-by-case basis through a translocation risk assessment process.
-Prior to the importation of trout from inter-state, written authority is required from the Chief Executive Officer of the Department of Fisheries, as required under the Memorandum of Understanding with the Environmental Protection Authority (EPA).
+The Pemberton Freshwater Research Centre should be the primary source of fish for recreational stocking purposes.
+Fish should be disease tested to the satisfaction of the Department of Fisheries' Senior Fish Pathologist prior to release.

+If fish for recreational stocking purposes is sourced from locations other than the Pemberton Freshwater Research Centre, they must be from a licensed hatchery.
+Fish should be disease tested to the satisfaction of the Department of Fisheries' Senior Fish Pathologist and will be assessed on a case-by-case basis through a translocation risk assessment process.

+Applications to import brown or rainbow trout from other States will be considered on a caseby-case basis through a translocation risk assessment process.
+Prior to the importation of trout from interstate, written authority is required from the Chief Executive Officer of the Department of Fisheries, as required under the Memorandum of Understanding with the Environmental Protection Authority (EPA).

-Recreational Fishing Management Arrangements
+1.2 Recreational Fishing Management Arrangements

-- Proposal 10 The combined daily bag limit for brown and rainbow trout on the West Coast and South Coast remain at four fish. - Proposal 11 The reduced daily bag limit (two) for Waroona Dam and Logue Brook Dam be lifted to four. - Proposal 12 The minimum legal size limit for brown and rainbow trout remain at 300 mm, measured from the point of the snout to the tip of the tail. - Proposal 13 Recreational fishers can use a maximum of two rods, reels or two hand held lines at any time. - Proposal 14 The restrictive gear conditions on Waroona Dam and Logue Brook Dam (artificial lures only) be lifted to conform with state-wide rules. - Proposal 15 (a) The current trout closed season (1 May to 31 August) should be reduced to 1 July to 31 August. - (b) The closed season should apply to all line fishing. - (c) The following waters remain open all year to line fishing: - Blackwood River; - Donnelly River; - Murray River - Serpentine River (between the Serpentine Pipe-Head Dam and Serpentine Falls only); - Warren River; - Logue Brook Dam; - Wellington Dam; - Big Brook Dam; and - Glen Mervyn Dam.
+The combined daily bag limit for brown and rainbow trout on the West Coast and South Coast Bioregion remain at four fish.

+The reduced daily bag limit (two) for Waroona Dam and Logue Brook Dam be lifted to four.

+The minimum legal size limit for brown and rainbow trout remain at 300 millimetres, measured from the point of the snout to the tip of the tail.

+Recreational fishers can use a maximum of one rod, reel or handheld line at any time.

+The restrictive gear conditions on Waroona Dam and Logue Brook Dam (artificial lures only) be lifted to conform to state-wide rules.

+- (a) The current trout closed season (1 May to 31 August) should be reduced to 1 July to 31 August.

+- (b) The closed season should apply to all line fishing (excepting the waters described in Recommendation 15c).

+- (c) The following waters remain open all year to line fishing:

+- Blackwood River

+- Donnelly River

+- Murray River

+- Serpentine River (between the Serpentine Pipe-Head Dam and Serpentine Falls only)

+- Warren River

+- Logue Brook Dam

+- Wellington Dam

+- Big Brook Dam

+- Glen Mervyn Dam

-Proposal 16 The Minister approve the amendment to Order No. 10 of 1999 to remove the closed season relating to Stirling Dam and Samson Dam as the prohibition of fishing in these drinking water supplies are governed under the Metropolitan Water Supply, Sewerage and Drainage Act 1909 and Country Areas Water Supply Act 1947 by the Department of Water.
+The Minister approve the amendment to Order No. 10 of 1999 to remove the closed season relating to Stirling Dam and Samson Brook Dam.
+The prohibition of fishing in these drinking water supplies are governed under the Metropolitan Water Supply, Sewerage and Drainage Act 1909 and Country Areas Water Supply Act 1947 by the Department of Water.

-Proposal 17 The Minister approve the amendment to Order No. 10 of 1999 to remove the closed season relating to the waters of Lake Leschenaultia, including all streams, brooks and tributaries flowing continuously or intermittently into the lake, as it is no longer applicable.
-Under this plan, Lake Leschenaultia is not currently recreationally stocked with trout and there is no proposal to stock this water in the future.
+The Minister approve the amendment to Order No. 10 of 1999 to remove the closed season relating to the waters of Lake Leschenaultia, including all streams, brooks and tributaries flowing continuously or intermittently into the lake, as it is no longer applicable.
+Under this plan, Lake Leschenaultia is not currently recreationally stocked with trout and there is no recommendation to stock this water in the future.